noisecode3/TombRaiderLinuxLauncher/README.md

 # test
-This install the program in you're ".local" home directory QuaZip should be build in, sorry I will fix.
+This install the program in you're ".local" home directory You need those, should be installed an desktop linux

+* curl
+* Qt5
+* libz
+* libbz2

 ```shell
 cmake -DCMAKE_INSTALL_PREFIX=~/.local .